https://www.deakin.edu.au/__data/assets/image/0007/2456782/34544_master-of-nutrition-and-population-health_hero.jpg

 Estimated tuition fee - full-fee paying place

-$30,400 for 1 yr full-time - Full-fee paying place
+$30,600 for 1 yr full-time - Full-fee paying place

 Learn more about fees and your options for paying.

 The available fee places for this course are detailed above.
 Not all courses at Deakin have Commonwealth supported places available.
-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing the first year of this course.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical first-year tuition fees for students enrolled in this course.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.

 One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.
 The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.

-You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.
+You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.
+Learn more about fees and available payment options.

 FEE-HELP calculator